How to conduct a feasibility study: Templates and examples

 • The project is small, straightforward, and has minimal long-term business impact

-• Your team ran a similar feasibility study within the past three years
+• Your team ran a similar feasibility analysis within the past three years

 One thing to keep in mind is that a feasibility study is not a project pitch.
-During a project pitch, you’re evaluating whether or not the project is a good idea for your company, and whether the goals of the project are in line with your overall strategic plan.
-Typically, once you’ve established that the project is a good idea, you’d then run a feasibility study to confirm the project is possible with the tools and resources you have at your disposal.
+During a project pitch, you’re evaluating whether or not the project is a good idea for your company and whether the goals of the project are in line with your overall strategic plan.
+Typically, once you’ve established that the project is a good idea, you'll run a feasibility study to confirm that the project is possible with the tools and resources you have at your disposal.

 Technical feasibility